geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

 spawn_thread(||SystemAudio::default());
 // a mocking backend
 spawn_thread(||MockAudio);
-// passing in a configuratio to the
+// passing in a configuration
-// closure
 let config = AudioConfiguration {device: 123, volume: 0.5};
 spawn_thread(move ||SystemAudio::with_config(config));
 ```

 Using the new API like this is almost as simple as passing in
-the instance, and it makes `spawn_thread` completely testable.
+the instance itself, and it makes `spawn_thread` completely testable.
 We just have to add `||` or `move ||`.
 One problem we have to deal with
 is constructor failure, meaning the constructor function might
 return a `Result<A,E>` rather than an `A` directly.
 We have to make the